TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

       A future, optimized implementation may occasionally wake up more than *n* threads.

-      Note: an awakened thread does not actually return from its :meth:`wait` call until it can reacquire the lock.
+      Note: an awakened thread does not actually return kutoka its :meth:`wait` call until it can reacquire the lock.
 Since :meth:`notify` does not release the lock, its caller should.